phronmophobic/blog/markdown/dewey-analysis.md

 84
 ```

 I'm not saying it's a good idea.
 Anyway, there are 25 brave repositories that use emoji/unicode in var definition names.
-There's a single namespace that includes unicode.
+There is a single namespace that includes unicode.

 Usages range from [questionable](https://github.com/adereth/unicode-math) to [╯°□°╯ ┻━┻](https://github.com/jstepien/flip).